nikeasyanzi/http_uefi/README.md

 # Need to know before using it
 * Due to the limitation of the UEFI environment,

-  * Once the server is up and running, the UEFI shell interface is occupied and please interact with UEFI from remote instead.
+  * Once the server is up and running, the UEFI shell interface is override and please interact with UEFI from HTTP instead.

   * The HTTP server communication is synchronous.

   * There is no I/O redirection.
-The EFI utilities need to output testlog on the UEFI filesystem for later read log command to access the test result.
+The EFI utilities must output test logs on the UEFI filesystem for later read commands to access the test result.

-* The communication protocol is **HTTP** not **HTTPS** and no authentication implemented.
-That makes it vlunerable to man-in-the-middle attacks, so PLEASE
+* Security

-  do shorten the server running time on a worldwide network, and shutdown the server once your task is completed or run the server on the local area network for better security.
+  The communication protocol is **HTTP** not **HTTPS** and no authentication is implemented.
+That makes it vulnerable to man-in-the-middle attacks, so PLEASe stop the service once your task is completed

 * It only accepts operations for testing purposes and I have no plan to support UEFI shell commands embedded in HTTP requests at this point.

 # How to use